amolofeev/WebApp/README.md

-**TodoList v2**
+**2 buttons + 2 Box**

-Simple ReactJS app for management Todos.
+Simple app for understanding of redux behaviour and possibilities.

-It's quite clear example how ReactJS works.

-\+ Override sources to use `Redux` instead of `this.state` and passing `callbacks` as params to children